 - Yield to Worst (YTW): The YTW of a brokered CD shows the anticipated yield an investor would earn if the issuer chooses to call.
 This calculation incorporates the full principal repayment along with any interest accrued up to the call date.

-When reading the name of a CD, you will usually encounter the following naming convention: [Issuing Bank Name] [Coupon (Interest Rate)] CD [Maturity Date] [Callable]
+When reading the name of a CD, you will usually encounter the following naming convention: [Issuing Bank Name] [Coupon (Interest Rate)] CD [Maturity Date] [Callable] As an example, you might see a CD that looks like this:

+JP Morgan Chase 4.5% CD 1/1/2024 Callable.
 This name tells you crucial information about this CD:

 - You know that the issuer is JP Morgan, the largest bank in the United States.